theNewDynamic/oregonsadventurecoast.com/content/blog/celebrate-national-estuaries-week-at-the-south-slough-national-estuarine-research-reserve.md

 title: Celebrate National Estuaries Week at The South Slough National Estuarine Research Reserve!
 date: 2019-09-17T04:00:00+00:00
-description: Opening blurb- If you haven’t had the opportunity to visit South Slough NERR, we urge you to do so!
+description: If you haven’t had the opportunity to visit South Slough NERR, we urge you to do so!
 In honor of National Estuaries Week (NEW), we’re highlighting this local treasure and the importance of estuaries everywhere.
-image: ''
+image: "/img/09-12-18-national-estuaries-week.jpg"
 tags:
 - National Estuaries Week
 - Estuaries